.md pages can be configured using the metadata section added to the top of the page.

 If you would prefer to keep the page metadata separated and placed outside of the

-.md content page, the options can be moved into a paired
+.md content page, the config can be moved into a paired

 sample.md would need a matching